How to Choose a Therapist or Coach…

 Be choosy.

-In fact, before you decide on someone, meet with as many therapists as you can stomach.
+In fact, before you decide on someone, meet with as many people as you can stomach.
 Interview 2 or 3 or 5 of us — more if you need to — and choose the one you feel most confident in.
 It’s an important decision, and the effort you put in up front to find the right person will pay off.

 So how will you know when it’s a good fit?
 You’ll know.
 Here are some signs of it:

-• You leave your first session feeling hopeful, even surprised
+- You leave your first session feeling hopeful, even surprised

-• You have the sense that the therapist really understood you
+- You have the sense that the therapist really understood you

-• You find yourself thinking things like “This person is really good… S/he can help me…”
+- You find yourself thinking things like “This person is really good… S/he can help me…”

-• You actually want to go back
+- You actually want to go back

 If you leave your first session with these sorts of feelings, you’ve probably found a good match — at least one that’s worth pursuing further.